monster1025/aqara-mqtt/README.md

 Aqara (Xiaomi) Gateway to MQTT brodge.
 I use it for home assistant integration and it works well now (exclude Brightness+RGB value of gateway - you need to send it in xiaomi format).

+You need to activate developer mode (described here: http://bbs.xiaomi.cn/t-13198850)

 Bridge accept following MQTT set:
-"home/plug/heater/status/set" -> on will turn on plug/heater
+- "home/plug/heater/status/set" -> on will turn on plug/heater

 and translate devices state from gateway:
-"home/plug/heater/status" on
+- "home/plug/heater/status" on

 Sample config file (config.yaml):
 ```